IanHowerton/SuperValidator/README.md

 Much thanks to collaborator AndrewGene who was of great assistance in bringing this project into being.
 Check out his page at (https://github.com/AndrewGene).
+#FilterValidate
+##The easiest way to add validation to your Swift project

-Simply drag and drop the file into your project.
-It is built with extensions so there is no need to subclass UITextField.
+Simply drag and drop the **Validation.swift** file into your project. **That's it!** It is built with extensions so there is no need to subclass UITextField.

-**Built In Validation Types**
+##Using the built-in validation types##

 ```swift
     case None = -1
     case Zip = 0